+- · The wind direction and speed.

 - The wind direction and speed.

 The lean of the tree.
 The lean of a tree might not be apparent due to uneven or sloping terrain.
 Use a plumb or level to determine the direction of tree lean.

-- Weight and branches on one side
+Weight and branches on one side.

-- Surrounding trees and obstacles.
+Surrounding trees and obstacles.